Why Measure pH and RH Levels in Concrete Before Installing Floors?

 RH – The Reliable Indicator of Moisture inside the Concrete

-Once poured, the top surface of concrete slabs will exhibit a moisture layer which belies the actual amount of moisture in the slab.
+Once poured, the top surface of concrete slabs will exhibit a moisture layer that belies the actual amount of moisture in the slab.
 That’s why it’s necessary to test inside the concrete first before laying the floor covering so the appropriately selected adhesives will bond as they should.

 This “inside” test, known as the in situ RH test, is a scientifically proven method indicating the true moisture condition of the concrete slab.
 Studies have clearly demonstrated the test’s reliability and accuracy.
 Moving ahead with a flooring installation while lacking reliable information about the slab’s moisture condition would be risky.
-If the concrete slab is not allowed sufficient time to dry before flooring is installed, the litigation and repair costs due to a moisture-related flooring failure could spiral out of control.
+If the concrete slab is not allowed sufficient time to dry before the flooring is installed, the litigation and repair costs due to a moisture-related flooring failure could spiral out of control.

 Thankfully, simple assessment tools exist for both RH and pH.